greenelab/deep-review/sections/04_study.md

 analysis, interrogating the hidden nodes within neural networks will likely yield new biological insights into splicing.
-For instance, tissue-specific splicing mechanisms can be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive nodes [@tag:Qin2017_onehot].
+For instance, tissue-specific splicing mechanisms can be inferred by training networks on splicing data from different tissues, then searching for common versus distinctive nodes, a technique employed by Qin et al. for tissue-specific TF binding predictions [@tag:Qin2017_onehot].

 A parallel effort has been to use more data with simpler models.
 An exhaustive